If you’re on social media — or if you consume any sort of media, for that matter — you’ve likely interacted with influencer content.

 Brands have taken notice as of late, and at least 90% of marketers are using influencers in their broader strategy, according to BigCommerce.
 For a good reason, too: the average ROI is significant.

 With the global pandemic halting many events and in-person experiences, is $18 ROI possible?
 Moreover, does influencer marketing work?
 It does.
 Here are important stats to consider when talking about the power of influencer marketing:

-- 65% of influencer marketing budgets will increase in 2020.
+- 65% of influencer marketing budgets were expected to increase in 2020.
 Just in 2018, only 39% of marketers planned to grow their influencer marketing budget.

-- In 2020, Instagram reigns supreme as the top influencer marketing channel (though expect to see TikTok rise!).
+- In 2020, Instagram reigned supreme as the top influencer marketing channel (though expect to see TikTok rise!).

 - Speaking of Instagram, feed posts are the most used format for influencer content, followed by Instagram Stories.

 That’s not to say that creating a successful campaign — or rather, a fully-baked strategy — doesn’t come without its challenges.